White Sox vs. Orioles Player Props Betting Odds

 Benintendi Stats

-- Andrew Benintendi has 128 hits with 28 doubles, a triple, five home runs and 44 walks.
-He has driven in 38 runs with 13 stolen bases.
+- Andrew Benintendi has 128 hits with 28 doubles, a triple, five home runs, 44 walks and 38 RBI.
+He's also stolen 13 bases.

 Benintendi Recent Games